 But I was so wrong!

-Making homemade Italian style breadcrumbs is a lot like making homemade granola – a few prep steps and then setting the timer while the oven does the hard part.
+Making homemade bread crumbs is a lot like making Homemade Granola – a few prep steps and then setting the timer while the oven does the work.
+And bread crumbs are even easier, because if you start with harder bread, you may not even need the oven.

 It’s SO incredibly easy, and I’m so happy to say that I’m never going to buy breadcrumbs again!